Ancient History MA (Honours) 2025 entry

 You will be taught by an experienced teaching team with expertise and knowledge of ancient history.
 Postgraduate research students who have undertaken teacher training may also contribute to the teaching of seminars and workshops under the supervision of the module coordinator.

-You can find contact information for all staff in the School of Classics on the School of Classics website
+You can find contact information for all staff on the School of Classics website

 The University’s Student Services team can help students with additional needs resulting from disabilities, long-term medical conditions or learning disabilities.
 More information can be found on the students with disabilities web page.